EirikBirkeland/gttbooster/README.md

 ### GTT Booster

 GTT Booster is an Open Source Chrome Extension for Google Translator Toolkit.
 Its intended user is a professional translator working for Google.
-This tool is NOT intended for a general audience.
+This tool is NOT intended for a general audience in its current state.

 Core functionality may be lacking if you are using this on a non-Google account!